1. General information

 - Business development

-- Monitoring and analysis of service use and customer segmentation, for example, in order for the controller to be able to offer personalised service content to the users
+- Monitoring and analysis of service use, and customer and user modelling in order for the controller to be able to offer personalised service content to the users

 - Opinion polls and market surveys

 - Targeted marketing and advertising